 - Snack and lunch.
-(Campers can expect a break for snack at 10:00am and lunch at 12:00pm.
+(Campers can expect a break for snack and lunch.
 We recommend healthy snacks and lunches that do not include candy or soda.
 If there is a camper with a severe allergy in your group, you will be notified and may be asked to refrain from packing those items in your child’s snack/lunch.

 If you are signed up for a roleplaying camp (History in Play or Jr. Roleplayers), please click here for additional items to bring to camp.